-price (money) per unit offers a deal without checking or committing resources receiver\id: the agent's id number quantity: maximum units disposed to buy at this price price: price per unit quote\sell (receiver, good=None, quantity=None, price=None)
+price (money) per unit offers a deal without checking or committing resources receiver_group: agent group name of the agent receiver_id: the agent's id number quantity: maximum units disposed to buy at this price quote_sell (receiver, good=None, quantity=None, price=None) quotes a price to sell quantity of 'good' to a receiver.
+Use None, if you do not want to specify a value. price (money) per unit offers a deal without checking or committing resources